trpsbill/sentinel-core/README.md

 # Sentinel Core

-**Sentinel Core** is a minimal, agentic DeFAI proof of concept that demonstrates how an autonomous AI agent can analyze Bitcoin (BTC) market data, make trading decisions, simulate execution, and transparently track performance.
+**Sentinel Core** is a minimal, agentic DeFAI proof of concept that demonstrates how an autonomous trading agent can ingest real market data, reason about it, record decisions, simulate execution, and transparently track performance.

-The goal of this project is **not** to build a profitable trading bot, but to provide a clean, reproducible framework that shows what *real agentic finance* looks like in practice.
+The goal of this project is **not** to build a profitable trading bot.
+The goal is to build a **clear, auditable reference architecture** for what *real agentic finance* looks like in practice.

 ---